I support Dying with Dignity

 Sharing our messages on Social Media.

-By letting your local member know that you support Dying with Dignity and their support will make a difference to who you'll vote in the upcoming election
+Let your local MP know that you support dying with dignity and their support will make a difference to who you'll vote for in the next election.

 DWDWA depends a great deal on donations and bequests, which it can legally accept.
 These gifts help finance costs and enable us to continue our important work.
-Unfortunately donations are not tax deductible.
+DWDWA has recently achieved Deductible Gift Recipient status, so all donations are now tax deductible.

 One of the best ways to donate to DWDWA is to remember us in your Will.
 You can make a Bequest in your Will without making a new Will by signing a short Codicil.